uhm-coe/assist/_posts/2016-01-11-convert-powerpoint-presentation-slides-to-jpeg.markdown

 ---
 layout: post
-title:  "Convert PowerPoint Presentation Slides to JPEG Images and Upload to Blackboard Collaborate"
+title:  "Convert PowerPoint Presentation Slides to JPEG Images and Upload to Blackboard Collaborate Using PowerPoint 2011 For Mac"
 date:   2016-01-11 13:46:32
 readtime: 5
 category: How-to